razorpay/blade/packages/blade/src/components/ListView/_decisions/decisions.md

 ## What are patterns though?

-Patterns

 ## Component Changes

-- Searchable Dropdown
+- Enhancement: Searchable Dropdown
-- New Filter Chip component with support to be trigger of Dropdown and DatePicker
+- New Component: New Filter Chip component with support to be trigger of Dropdown and DatePicker
+- New Component / Quick filter card (TODO: see if existing card can be used)

 ## API

-### Rough API

-#### Mostly Controlled on Consumer

 ```jsx
 const tableDefaultData = [